+rassed and adopted by the City Council of the City

 Mary Magnus /s/

 Mary Magnus, Mayor

 Attest:

 Michelle Baumhoefner /s/

 Michelle Baumhoefner, City Clerk-Treasurer

 AN ORDINANCE ENACTING AND ADOPTING A SUPPLEMENT TO THE CODE OF ORDINANCES FOR THE CITY OF FULDA, AND DECLARING AN EMERGENCY.
-WHEREAS, American Legal Publishing Corporation of Cincinnati, Ohio, has completed the fourth supplement to the Code of Ordinances of the City of Fulda, which supplement contains all

-WHEREAS, it is necessary to provide for the usual daily operation of the municipality and for the immediate preservation of the public peace, health, safety and general welfare of the municipality that this ordinance take effect at an early date;

-NOW, THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF FULDA, MINNESOTA:
+WHEREAS, American Legal Publishing Corporation of Cincinnati, Ohio, has completed the fourth supplement to the Code of Ordinances of the City of Fulda, which supplement contains all ordinances of a general and permanent nature enacted since the prior supplement to the Code of Ordinances of the City of Fulda; and WHEREAS, it is necessary to provide for the usual daily operation of the municipality and for the immediate preservation of the public peace, health, safety and general welfare of the municipality that this ordinance take effect at an early date; NOW, THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF FULDA.
+MINNESOTA:

-- Section 1.
-That the fourth supplement to the Code of Ordinances of the City of Fulda as submitted by American Legal Publishing Corporation of Cincinnati, Ohio, and as attached hereto, be and the same is hereby adopted by reference as if set out in its entirety. - Section 2.
-Such supplement shall be deemed published as of the day of its adoption and approval by the City Council, and the Clerk of the City of Fulda is hereby authorized and ordered to insert such supplement into the copy of the Code of Ordinances kept on file in the Office of the Clerk. - Section 3.
+Section 1.
+That the fourth supplement to the Code of Ordinances of the City of Fulda as submitted by American Legal Publishing Corporation of Cincinnati, Ohio, and as attached hereto, be and the same is hereby adopted by reference as if set out in its entirety.

+Section 2.
+Such supplement shall be deemed published as of the day of its adoption and approval by the City Council, and the Clerk of the City of Fulda is hereby authorized and ordered to insert such supplement into the copy of the Code of Ordinances kept on file in the Office of the Clerk.

+Section 3.
 This ordinance is declared to be an emergency measure necessary for the immediate preservation of the peace, health, safety and general welfare of the people of this municipality, and shall take effect at the earliest date provided by law.
+Passed and adopted by the City Council of the City of Fulda this 7th day of February,

-Passed and adopted by the City Council of the City of Fulda this 7th day of February, 2011.
+Passed and adopted by the City Council of the City of Fulda this 7th day of February 2011.

-russed und udopted by the enty counten of the en ., 01

 Greg Ommen /s/

 Greg Ommen, Mayor

 Attest:

 Michelle Baumhoefner /s/

 Michelle Baumhoefner, City Clerk-Treasurer